 Whether you are expecting to pay for liposuction completely out of pocket, or if you are eligible for some degree of insurance coverage, you have absolutely nothing to lose by contemplating what you really hope to achieve, and discussing those goals with the most reputable surgeon in your area.
 You may be surprised to find that your surgeon offers more budget-friendly options and accommodations than you anticipate.

-In addition to your surgeon's fee, you can expect to pay fees for the surgical site, anesthesia, supportive surgical garments, pain medication, and other possible needs.
+In addition to your surgeon's fee, you can expect to pay fees for the surgical venue, anesthesia, supportive surgical garments, pain medication, and other possible needs.
 Many surgeons have their own surgical suite, staffed by their own nurses and other professionals.
 If your surgery must be carried out in a hospital suite, it can cost hundreds more.
+In fact, the Henry J. Kaiser Family Foundation reports that non-profit hospitals charge an average fee of about $2,300 for an outpatient procedure, while state and for-profit hosptials charge an average of about $1,800.
 However, in some instances, the hospital is the better choice.
 If you need extensive liposuction, complications are more probable, and it pays to have a hospital's resources available.

 Liposuction is a procedure that can be performed either under local or general anesthesia.
 Local anesthesia allows you to remain conscious during surgery, but the treatment area is numbed so you will not feel any discomfort.
 This option can cost about $100 or more per hour.
 General anesthesia is used to completely sedate the patient.
 If it is administered by a nurse, general anesthesia can cost $300 or more per hour.
 When it is administered by an anesthesiologist, it can cost $450 or more per hour.
 Deciding which method of anesthesia to use largely depends on the extent of treatment.
 If the patient is having a small amount of fat removed, local anesthesia may be sufficient.
 On the other hand, if the patient is having extensive liposuction performed, or if it is being performed in conjunction with other procedures, general anesthesia will probably be the best option.

-I personally think nurse-administered anesthesia is perfectly appropriate in many cases, but if the patient is anxious about the procedure, or if the treatment scope is extensive, the extra cost of an anesthesiologist can be well worth the money.
+I personally think nurse-administered anesthesia is perfectly appropriate in many cases.
+In fact, a 2014 study by the Chochrane Collaboration research group concluded that it was "not possible to say whether there were any differences in care between medically qualified anaesthetists and nurse anaesthetists."
+But if the patient is anxious about the procedure, or if the treatment scope is extensive, the extra cost of an anesthesiologist can be well worth the money.
 What I consider extensive liposuction can easily take up to 4 hours, so it would be reasonable to estimate that anesthesia administered by an anesthesiologist could cost about $2,000 in this scenario.

 Your surgeon should schedule follow-up visits to monitor your recovery, and this may include other services as well.
 I include VelaShapeTM therapy in the cost of every liposuction procedure I perform.
 This treatment uses ultrasound waves to reduce swelling and improve drainage.
 As a standalone treatment, this can cost about $100 per session.
 I'm excited to be offering this treatment because it reduces overall recovery time, discomfort, and your risk of needing secondary surgery.